A Message from Bishop Malloy:

 Dear Friends in Christ,

-Some funds from the National Appeal are used by The Catholic University of America in Washington, D.C. to support students participating in its 12 schools.
-These funds are also used by the University to conduct research initiatives and training programs, such as The Catholic Project – an initiative that brings together clergy and laity to address the challenges that the Church faces in the United States.
+Some funds from the National Appeal are used by The Catholic University of America in Washington, D.C. to support its students and to conduct research initiatives and training programs, such as the Master’s program the university offers in Ecclesial Administration and Management, a separate credentialing program for campus ministers, and The Catholic Project – an initiative that brings together clergy and laity to address the challenges of the Church in the United States.

 The Catholic Communication Campaign and the Catholic Campaign for Human Development also receive funding through our combined appeal effort.
-Locally, the communication campaign helps us share the Gospel through televised Catholic Masses and “Top O’ the Morning” weekday broadcasts, periodic livestreamed Masses from the Cathedral of St. Peter, Be Reconciled Day, and other communications projects.
+Locally, the communication campaign helps us share the Gospel through televised Catholic Masses and “Top O’ the Morning” weekday broadcasts, periodic livestreamed Masses from the Cathedral of St. Peter, Be Reconciled Day, and other diocesan communications projects.
 Half of all collected funds for the Catholic Communication Campaign remain in our diocese.
-In addition, 25% of donations made to the Catholic Campaign for Human Development stay in our diocese to support local anti-poverty projects.
+Local support is also received from donations to the Catholic Campaign for Human Development.
+Twenty-five percent of donations to CCHD stay in our diocese to support local anti-poverty projects.

-Thank you for considering generous support of the 2023 National Appeal.
+Thank you for your support of the 2024 National Appeal.

 Sincerely yours in Christ,